matthewchen146/access-exodus/README.rst

 This program aims to transfer data from Microsoft Access databases to a different SQL database.
 Special config files with database and table information are read to determine what/where/how tables and columns are transferred.
-The program relies on ODBC drivers and `aioodbc <https://github.com/aio-libs/aioodbc>`_ and `pyodc <https://github.com/mkleehammer/pyodbc>`_ to connect to both source and target databases
+The program relies on ODBC drivers and `aioodbc <https://github.com/aio-libs/aioodbc>`_ and `pyodbc <https://github.com/mkleehammer/pyodbc>`_ to connect to both source and target databases
 For now, ODBC drivers will have to be installed manually.
 See below for useful links on intalling and using ODBC drivers.